William Smith (minister): Tourist attraction

 It is clear from old photographs and comments by William Dobie in 1855 that the grave was a very popular tourist attraction and had a regular stream of visitors who walked up to the site from the town.

 Micro-history

 William Smith was somewhat lame in one foot.

 The remains of several huts, found at Outerwards (NS 234 661) on the Noddle Burn may be those of the temporary dwellings of those who left Largs during the outbreak of pestilence.

 Whilst renewing the inscription the date of Smith's death was accidentally given on the tombstone as 1644 instead of 1647.
 The presbytery records make it clear that Smith died between 29 June and 28 September 1647.

-A Geocache located at the grave site has helped to bring more visitors to this fascinating but somewhat forgotten site.
+A Geocache located at the grave site has helped to bring more visitors to this location, which is not widely known.

 The St Columba's Church Heritage Centre in Largs gives details of the life and works of William Smith.